 Relevant Interests: , celiac disease, colorectal cancer

 All Interests: General Care, Celiac Disease, Colorectal Cancer

-Dr. Timothy Davis sees patients in Modesto, CA. His medical specialty is vascular surgery.
+Dr. Timothy Davis practices vascular surgery in Modesto, CA. Patient ratings for Dr. Davis average 3.5 stars out of 5.
 Dr. Davis's clinical interests include surgical procedures.
-The average patient rating for Dr. Davis is 3.5 stars out of 5.
-He is in-network for Anthem, Blue Cross/Blue Shield, and Medi-Cal, as well as other insurance carriers.
+He is professionally affiliated with Sutter Medical Network, Memorial Medical Center, Modesto, and Sutter Gould Medical Foundation (SGMF).
+Dr. Davis accepts Anthem, Blue Cross/Blue Shield, and Medi-Cal, in addition to other insurance carriers.
+He has an open panel.
 After completing medical school at Thomas Jefferson University, Jefferson Medical College, he performed his residency at Albert Einstein Medical Center, Philadelphia.
-His hospital/clinic affiliations include Sutter Medical Network, Memorial Medical Center, Modesto, and Sutter Gould Medical Foundation (SGMF).
-Dr. Davis has an open panel.

 Relevant Interests: , achalasia, anorectal problems, hemorrhoids